preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/create-app/index.rst.txt

 Create App block
 ===================

-A new Omnia App can be created through this block, available in Omnia 6.5 and later.
-If you used the Create Teamwork block in earlier Omnia versions, use this block instead in  Omnia 6.5 and later.
+A new Omnia App can be created through this block.
+If you used the Create Teamwork block in earlier Omnia versions, Create Teamwork is now part of this block.

 The following settings are available: